wwiecek/wwiecek.github.io/_posts/2023-01-10-give-well-cea.md

 - Under the MRPRP model the benefits of water quality interventions appear to be highly sensitive to the assumption surrounding the share of deaths that can be prevented.
 Authors interpret the GW's assumption on share of all-cause mortality that can be affected (Mills-Reincke) as the upper end of 95% Gaussian interval.
 - A lot of the new result seems to be driven by level of confidence in this belief.
 In other words, the results of this new analysis may be substantially different even without changing the "average" belief about Mills-Reincke effect, but simply by reducing confidence in this one input.
 - In a couple of modifications (intended for illustrative purposes only) I saw that the mortality reductions under Kenya DSW changed from 4.6% (authors new estimate) to over 5%.
 E.g. doubling SD on the fraction of deaths affected retrieves the original GW result.
+- **Mar 2023**: allowing for correlation between mortality and morbidity estimates will also have a considerable impact on this estimate.
 - All of the above is intended only as a demonstration of how the model is sensitive to assumptions.
 I do not have the expertise to intuit the particular values that should be used.
 I may also be biased against the indirect evidence model simply because I know the direct evidence well and haven't spent a lot of time thinking about the indirect model.

 ## Links